On the Global Optimality of Policy Gradient Methods in General Utility Reinforcement Learning: Introduction

-\textbf{Related Works.} The general framework of RLGU, also known as \textit{convex RL}, has been recently introduced in the literature \citep{hazan-et-al19,zhang-et-al21,zahavy-et-al21,geist-et-al22,agarwal-et-al22}. \citet{hazan-et-al19} initially focused on the particular instance of maximum entropy exploration problem and \citet{zhang-et-al20variational} proposed a variational policy gradient method to solve the RLGU problem. \citet{zhang-et-al21} then introduced a simpler (variance-reduced) policy gradient method to solve the (possibly nonconcave) RL problem with general utilities using a simpler policy gradient theorem (see also \citet{kumar-et-al22pg-general}).
+\textbf{Related Works.} The general framework of RLGU, also known as \textit{convex RL}, has been recently introduced in the literature \citep{hazan-et-al19,cheung19,zhang-et-al21,zahavy-et-al21,geist-et-al22,agarwal-et-al22}. \citet{hazan-et-al19} initially focused on the particular instance of maximum entropy exploration problem and \citet{zhang-et-al20variational} proposed a variational policy gradient method to solve the RLGU problem. \citet{zhang-et-al21} then introduced a simpler (variance-reduced) policy gradient method to solve the (possibly nonconcave) RLGU problem using a simpler policy gradient theorem (see also \citet{kumar-et-al22pg-general}).
 Later, \citet{barakat-et-al23rl-gen-ut} proposed an even simpler single-loop normalized policy gradient algorithm to solve RLGU. \citet{zahavy-et-al21} leveraged Fenchel duality to cast the convex RL problem into a saddle-point problem that can be solved using standard RL algorithms.
 In a line of works, \citet{mutti-et-al22,mutti-desanti-et-al22,mutti-et-al23convexRL-jmlr} formulated the convex RL problem in finite trials instead of infinite realizations and considered an objective which is any convex function of the empirical state distribution computed from a finite number of realizations. \citet{ying-et-al23convex-cmdps} introduced policy-based primal-dual methods for solving convex constrained CMDPs and \citet{ying-et-al23marl-gen-ut} further addressed a multi-agent RL problem with general utilities.
 All the aforementioned works focus on the tabular setting.
 In particular, most of these works use a count-based Monte Carlo estimate of the occupancy measure that cannot scale to large state-action spaces.
 More recently, \citet{huang-chen-jiang23icml} provided sample-efficient online/offline RL algorithms with density features in low-rank MDPs for occupancy estimation.
-See section~\ref{sec:comparison-prior-work} and appendix~\ref{apdx:related-work} for a more detailed discussion.\\
+Only few recent works \citep{barakat-et-al23rl-gen-ut,huang-et-al24occupancybased} propose to go beyond the tabular setting, we discuss them in more details in section~\ref{sec:comparison-prior-work}.
+See also appendix~\ref{apdx:related-work} for a more detailed related work discussion.